ikhanhdoit/cloud_engineer/README.md

     - You can test your Auto Scaling Group by terminating the instance and see if another instance creates itself.
     - Be aware of EBS volumes if you didn't set it to delete on termination.
 This could rack up unncessary costs.
     - Auto Scaling Group may take some time before automatically creating a new instance due to health check timers.

+- Issues:
+    - If there you do not delete EBS volumes upon termination, EBS volumes can build up when autoscaling and increase costs.
+    - Lots of changes with user-data information and Launch Configurations as new information and knowledge changes to initiate certain packages and software/configurations.

 ## 4. External Data